 May 9, 1688

-Death of Friederich Wilhelm in Potsdam, Germany.
-Friederich Wilhelm was the elector of Brandenburg in the Holy Roman Empire.
+Death of Friedrich Wilhelm in Potsdam, Germany.
+Friedrich Wilhelm was the elector of Brandenburg in the Holy Roman Empire.
 A member of the Hohenzollern family, he rebuilt the family holdings after the devastation of the Thirty Years’ War and established control over Prussia.
 He built a strong and efficient army and established a strong economic infrastructure in his territories.
 His son, Friedrich I, thus had a strong basis from which to start his rule.

 May 9, 1805

 Death of Friedrich Schiller in Weimar, Germany.
 Schiller was one of the greatest German writers of all times.
 His writing started in the “Sturm und Drang” style and developed into the Classical style.
 Works by Schiller include, Die Räuber, Wallenstein (a series of three plays), Maria Stuart, Don Carlos, and Wilhelm Tell.
 A poem which he wrote, An die Freude , became an immortal classic through is use as the text to the final movement of Beethoven’s Ninth Symphony.
 Schiller was a close friend of Johann Wolfgang von Goethe and worked with him in Weimar.